 C3E is advancing women’s leadership in clean energy and helping to harness all talent in driving the clean energy revolution forward.
 Launched as a network of national-level actions, C3E is advancing women’s leadership in clean energy globally through an International C3E Ambassador Corps and the online community forum C3Enet.org.

-To date, seven CEM governments have named a total of 46 C3E Ambassadors; approximately 500 women have become members of C3Enet.org; and in the first three years of the U.S. C3E program, 20 mid-career women have been recognized with C3E Awards for their accomplishments and leadership in the sector, as well as 5 lifetime achievement honorees.
+To date, 11 CEM governments have named a total of 61 C3E Ambassadors; more than 900 women have become members of C3Enet.org; and in the first five years of the U.S. C3E program, 37 mid-career women have been recognized with C3E Awards for their accomplishments and leadership in the sector, as well as 5 lifetime achievement honorees.

 - Inspire women around clean energy issues in order to attract more young women to these important careers and support their advancement into leadership positions.
 Each participating government will develop a nationally appropriate program of action and build on existing programs to sustain its commitment within C3E.